One of the reasons I love Alley is because they provide opportunities for you to attend incredible conferences like RenderATL.

 When you internalize these guidelines, you can make aesthetic choices that are both beautiful and usable.
 Here’s an overview of WCAG guidelines to start you off.

-Accessibility features don’t necessarily increase scope
+Website accessibility features don’t necessarily increase scope

 Accessibility audits take a little upfront investment.
 Our a11y consultant on AAM, Sina Bahram of Prime Access Consulting, reviewed our design comps, followed by several hours of code audits as features entered QA.